ffunenga/insideout/README.md

 ## Installation

 *insideout* is pure Python code, 2 and 3 compatible.
+You can download this repository from github and install it in your environment with:

+    $ python __dev__/setup.py install

+Or you can also go to PyPI and install from the latest version available their:

+    $ pip install insideout

 ## Background